-If the underlying allegations involve the Vice President and Dean for Academic Affairs, then written request for appeal shall be made to another member of the Office of the President.
+If the underlying allegations involve the Vice President and Dean for Academic Affairs, then written request for appeal shall be made to another member of the President's Cabinet.

-2.1.2.8 RETALIATION PROHIBITED
+2.1.2.6 RETALIATION PROHIBITED

-Fontbonne University prohibits retaliation against any person who makes a complaint of discrimination or harassment, opposes discrimination or harassment, or testifies, assists or participates in an investigation proceeding or hearing relating to such discrimination or harassment.
+Fontbonne University prohibits retaliation against any person who makes a complaint of discrimination or harassment, or testifies, assists or participates in an investigation proceeding or hearing relating to such discrimination or harassment.
 Retaliation includes, but is not limited to, any form of intimidation, reprisal, harassment or treatment based upon retaliatory motive that is reasonably likely to deter protected activity.